Quick Summary

 How Should You Maintain Your Chain in Indian Conditions?

 The chain is the most maintenance-intensive component on any bike, and Indian conditions accelerate chain wear significantly.
 The choice between wet lube, dry lube, and wax depends on the season.
+When applying lube, target the inner rollers of the chain — lube on the outer plates just attracts more dust and road grit, forming an abrasive paste that accelerates wear (road.cc).
 See our complete chain wax and lube guide for detailed product recommendations.

 | Season | Lube Type | Application Frequency | Why |